gwlucastrig/gridfour/README.md

 Finally, we end with a picture that was created using G93 and a set of elevation and bathymetry data taken from the GEBCO_2019 global data set.
-The picture shows a view of the Island of Hokkaido, Japan.
+The picture shows a hillshade rendering of the Island of Hokkaido, Japan.
 GEBCO_2019 was one of the data sets used for the G93 pilot project and a good example of the potential of systems like it.
 Color-coding was based on elevation obtained from a G93 file and shading was computed using the surface normal obtained with Gridfour's B-Spline raster interpolation class.